-Master teachers are funded in New Jersey's Abbott districts’ early childhood departments to provide and maintain high levels of quality by helping and supporting preschool teachers.
+Master teachers are funded in New Jersey's State Preschool Program to provide and maintain high levels of quality by helping and supporting preschool teachers.
 Their primary role is to visit classrooms and coach teachers using reflective practice to improve instruction.
 Specific responsibilities include:

 Curriculum & Professional Development

 Priority 1: Master teachers should dedicate the greatest amount of time to classroom visits engaging teachers in reflective practice.
 During these visits, master teachers should observe classroom practices and provide feedback directly to teaching staff, plan and model exemplary practices and meet with the program directors or principals.
 Recordkeeping, including use of the Reflective Cycle, should be maintained during these visits.

 Priority 2: A substantial amount of time, but less than that devoted to classroom visits, will be dedicated to providing and planning for professional development experiences for classroom teachers.
 Professional development experiences should be aligned with the New Jersey Preschool Teaching and Learning Standards, the school district's DOE approved curriculum and the district's DOE approved professional development plan.
 Experiences should be differentiated to match varying levels of experience and expertise of the instructional staff.
 Professional development should be presented in a variety of participant settings, ranging from small groups to cohorts to entire staff.